KGore12/D3-Challenge/README.md

 ![Newsroom](https://media.giphy.com/media/v2xIous7mnEYg/giphy.gif)

 The D3 enabled interactive scatterplot above allows you to click through to see if rates of poverty correlate to the percentage that lack healthcare with respect to U.S. states.
-Click here to view in the browser: https://kgore12.github.io/D3-Challenge/

 ## Background